 Your home should be puppy proof

-Because puppies will eat just about everything, you will have to be diligent about not leaving food out, especially anything toxic to pets.
+Because puppies will eat just about everything, you will have to be diligent about leaving nothing harmful anywhere for your puppy to find.
 Are you prepared to keep garbage hidden away, detergents in a locked cupboard, and medications securely out of reach?
-Nothing harmful can be left out for your puppy to find.
+If you have small children, will they be able to keep all their toys tidy and put away?
 Young pets are naturally curious, and without constant supervision and dedication on your part, your pup is at risk.
-If you have small children, you will need to teach them to put all toys away.
 Sadly, many pets end up in the animal emergency hospital after eating something toxic or swallowing an object that becomes lodged in the digestive tract.

 They are high energy